 Here are four reasons why business leaders should consider expanding operations into Singapore:

-- Singapore is one of the easiest and most efficient places to incorporate
+Singapore is one of the easiest and most efficient places to incorporate

-- Singapore presents one of the most competent workforces
+Singapore presents one of the most competent workforces

-- Singapore’s diversity encourages economic growth
+Singapore’s diversity encourages economic growth

-- Strategic geographic location
+Strategic geographic location

-Singapore is located in the heart of Southeast Asia, [DM9] which makes it one of the most convenient places to do business.
-The Changi Airport is one of the world’s best airports.
+Singapore is located in the heart of Southeast Asia, [DM9] making it one of the most convenient places to do business.
+Changi Airport is one of the world’s best airports.
 According to the airport’s website, “Changi Airport serves more than 100 airlines flying to some 400 cities in about 100 countries and territories worldwide.
 Each week, about 7,400 flights land or depart from Changi, with more than 65.6 million passengers passing through the airport a year.”
 Although Singapore is a small country at just over 278 square miles, the efficiency of the Changi Airport makes travel and business easily accessible and convenient, especially throughout all of Southeast Asia.